rwidjaja/atscale-gatling/README.md

 chmod +x build-docker.sh run-executor.sh run-interactive.sh
 ```

 If you want, I can also:

 - Run `python3 check-dependencies.py` locally and report findings
 - Create a short CONTRIBUTING or QUICKSTART section for your CI/docker usage

+**Credits**

+- Original Gatling app authored by Steve.
+- This repository adds a user-friendly wrapper (`atscalewrapper/`) built by the Rudy  to simplify configuration, provide a GUI, and add Docker helpers.

 ---